Immerse Spaces are now Immerse Sessions!

 Expiring / Permanent

 By default, a newly created Immerse Session expires within 7 days.
-By selecting "Permanent" the Session will never expire will be available indefinitely.
+By selecting "Permanent" the Session will never expire and will be available indefinitely.

 1 Session details, including name and expiration date